 Comfort is key and if your pet is stressed they may miss out on the quality restorative type of sleep they require to bring their well-being back into balance.

-This can turn in to a vicious circle whereby lack of sleep causes your anxious dog further stress causing more difficulty in getting to sleep.
+This can turn in to a vicious circle whereby lack of sleep causes your anxious dog further distress causing more difficulty in getting to sleep.

-if you enjoyed this post, you mgiht also enjoy this one - Why is My Dog Anxious?
+If you enjoyed this post about dog anxiety, you might also enjoy this one - Why is My Dog Anxious?

 And as always, if you are ever seriously concerned about your dog's anxiety please take them for a checkup with your veterinarian.